 - What is the learning curve?

-Keeping these questions in mind (and a survey was taken on a Facebook group), we’ve shortlisted the following list of PHP frameworks for you:
+Keeping these questions in mind (and a survey was taken on a Facebook group), we’ve shortlisted the following list of Best PHP frameworks in 2018 for you:

 Why should you consider Laravel?

 - If you are looking for an easy-to-learn framework

 - Outstanding training materials

 You might be interested at: How To Install Laravel On DigitalOcean